 An introductory course that addresses the development of necessary skills to throw the basic ceramic forms, and prepare work for kiln firing.
 Students gain a general appreciation of the fine arts.
 Fall and spring.

 Major and non-major.
 An introduction to the techniques and aesthetic principles of jewelry design.
 Addresses the construction of chains, rings, pendants, etc., as well as model-making and casting in sterling silver.
 Spring.

 224 Printmaking I (Intaglio and Relief).
 (4)

 Introduction to the processes of relief and intaglio printmaking.
 In relief, the drawing and cutting techniques of the wood block.
 In intaglio, processes including drypoint, line etching, soft ground, and aquatint with emphasis on printing techniques.
-Offered irregularly.
+Alternate semesters annually.

 233 Topics in Studio Arts: 2D.
 (2 or 4)

-A series of special interest courses offered periodically on topics such as: artists books, the printed book, historical photographic processes, etc.
+A series of special interest courses offered periodically on topics such as: watercolor painting, creative problem solving, processes of abstraction, etc.

 234 Topics in Studio Arts: 3D.
 (2 or 4)